 If you think about it, it’s a strange invitation.
-It’s one thing to invite someone to a lavish banquet; what sort of invitation is it to share in my bread of affliction?
+It’s one thing to invite someone to join a lavish feast; but what sort of dubiously kind invitation is it to share in my bread of affliction?

-The Lubavitcher Rebbe writes that Elazar ben Azariah discovered Ben Zoma’s teaching to recall the Exodus at nights on the day he became a leader; because a leader must be a beacon of hope during times of darkness and difficulty.
+The Lubavitcher Rebbe writes that Elazar ben Azariah discovered Ben Zoma’s teaching to recall the Exodus at nights on the day he became a leader; because it falls to a leader to be the beacon of hope during times of darkness and difficulty.

 God can save you from Egypt, but not even God can save you from yourself.

-Even in the worst of times, we can choose to share with others, and in doing so, we become partners in redemption.
+Even in the worst of times, we can still share with others, and in doing so, we become partners in our own redemption.